ankrh/BPM-Matlab/README.md

 - `P.name`
 A descriptive name of the model.
 This will only be used if you choose to automatically save the output of the simulation.
 Good practice is to use the same name as the model filename.
 - `P.useAllCPUs`
-BPM-Matlab will by default leave one processor core unused, which is useful for doing other work on the PC while simulations are running.
+(Default: false) BPM-Matlab will by default leave one processor core unused, which is useful for doing other work on the PC while simulations are running.
 If you are in need for speed and don't plan to use your PC while doing the simulation, set this parameter to true.
 - `P.useGPU`
-This allows to use CUDA acceleration for NVIDIA GPUs.
-The default is false.
+(Default: false) This allows to use CUDA acceleration for NVIDIA GPUs.
 Only set this to true if you have a CUDA enabled NVIDIA GPU.

 ##### Visualization parameters
 - `P.updates`
 The number of times during the simulation the plot in the frontend should update.
 This is useful for following the E-field evolution, but adds overhead to the calculation, as for each update, the currently calculated full simulation window has to be extracted and displayed.
 If you're only interested in the E-field at the end of the waveguide, set this to 1.
 - `P.plotEmax`
 Here you can set the maximum of the color scale in the intensity plot, relative to the peak of initial intensity.
 If left unset, the intensity plot autoscales.
+- `P.storeE3D`
+(Default: false) If this is set to true, FD_BPM will store all the update slices of the propagated E-field in the 3D array P.E3D, and will also plot it volumetrically once the simulation is complete.
+It will only store one segment at a time, however.

 ##### Resolution related paramaters
 Be aware that you have to ensure yourself that the pixel size and z step size are small enough for the simulation to converge.
 This is typically done by doing a manual parameter scan of the resolution parameters.